 Swim with colourful giant cuttlefish at Stony Point

-Swim with the Giant Cuttlefish is a new tour in South Australia that takes you snorkelling with the amazing giant cuttlefish at Stony Point, located on the coastline of the Upper Spencer Gulf Marine Park in Whyalla.
+Swim with the Giant Cuttlefish is a tour in South Australia that takes you snorkelling with the amazing giant cuttlefish at Stony Point, located on the coastline of the Upper Spencer Gulf Marine Park in Whyalla.
 Their two-day itinerary has departures available to book during the cuttlefish migration season in July, and is packed with added extras that include exclusive cuttlefish insights by a marine expert, sightseeing through the wilderness of the Southern Flinders Ranges and hiking along the rugged Alligator Gorge in the Mount Remarkable National Park.
 The tour includes return transport from Adelaide.

 Swim with humpback whales at Ningaloo

 Ningaloo Reef in Western Australia is an existing hot spot for swimming with whale sharks, and operators have now extended their seasons (March - July in Exmouth, and March - June in Coral Bay) to accommodate for the humpback migration (July - October annually).
-They offer full day tours and keep the groups very small with a maximum of ten guests, so all interactions with the whales are safe and intimate.
-If the humpbacks are behaving accordinly and the weather permits, you'll be able to get in the water with them.
+They offer full-day tours and keep the groups very small with a maximum of ten guests, so all interactions with the whales are safe and intimate.
+If the humpbacks are behaving accordingly and the weather permits, you'll be able to get in the water with them.
 There are numerous operators that run whale shark and humpback tours, including Kings Ningaloo Reef Tours, Ocean Eco Adventures and Coral Bay Ecotours.

 Swim with sharks (no cages!) at Shark Bay